Wanderxx/vue-fullcalendar/README.md

 switch you directory to this project, and run this command.
 Then go to your http://localhost:8080

 ```
+  npm install (NOTE : if you are in China mainland, cnpm install is more recommended.)
   npm run dev
 ```